-And that's exactly what is supposed to happen.
+And that's exactly what's supposed to happen.
 Big Otis is a Great Pyrenees and a livestock guardian dog whose single role in life is to protect his sheep.
-He is one of many livestock guardian animals that call Marin County, Calif., home.
+He is one of many livestock guardian animals that call Marin County, California, home.
 These animals — including several breeds of dogs such as Maremma and Anatolian shepherds, and even llamas — are part of the area's novel yet intuitive program to protect not only livestock, but also the lives of the native predators that might make a meal of lambs and ewes, primarily coyotes.

 Hatred for coyotes runs deep

 Coyotes have the honor of being one of the most hated species among ranchers, and for good reason.
 "I could tell you some stories that would curl your hair," said Barinaga, and she rattled off stories about the havoc coyotes have wreaked on livestock that indeed gave me a chill.

 While most coyotes are content with eating rodents and other smaller prey, there are plenty who are willing to try for a farmer's sheep, calves, chickens and other livestock — what is called “novel prey.”
 Once a taste for such relatively big and certainly easy meals is developed, it is difficult if not impossible to change the coyote's mind.
 It is these coyotes that ranchers hate, but unfortunately every member of the species becomes a despised target.
 For centuries, coyotes (along with other apex predators including wolves, bears and mountain lions) have been killed with impunity.